 - Smaller incisions, which translates to less pain, less medication, a shorter recovery time and less post-operative scarring

-- Shorter hospital stay, often with a same-day discharge, which means less hospital bills and a faster return to your everyday routine
+- Shorter hospital stays, often with a same-day discharge, which means less hospital bills and a faster return to your everyday routine.

 - Reduced exposure of your internal organs to possible external contaminants thereby reducing your risk of acquiring infections